AlexIII/EEvar/README.md

 # EEvar - EEPROM Arduino library

-Simple and lightweight library for Arduino that allows you to save your variables in EEPROM memory.
+Simple and lightweight Arduino library that allows you to save variables in the EEPROM memory.

-No need to keep track of addresses, offsets, and sizes of data that you want to store in EEPROM.
-After saving your variable to EEPROM its value gets restored after power failure or CPU reset.
+No need to keep track of the address, offset or size of the data you want to store in the EEPROM.
+After saving the variable to the EEPROM its value gets restored on the power-up or CPU reset.

 Works with any POD (`bool`, `int`, `float`, custom structs, etc.) and `String`.